We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 While many compost bins require only the occasional rotation or stir for ventilation and breakdown purposes, it's important to understand the entire composting process, so you know what to expect.
 "Beginner gardeners should understand the types of materials and rules for composting, the ideal composting environment, and how to maintain the compost pile," says Phillips.
 "Additionally, it’s helpful to have an idea of the time frame for when compost is ready to use in the garden."

-When starting to compost, you can expect the process to take several months before it's initially ready to use, she adds.
+She adds that starting to compost can take several months before it's ready to use.
 Most compost piles can be started with fruit scraps, leaves, grass clippings, and a small amount of soil or compost starter.
 While most of the work of composting is done naturally over time, you should still check on your compost to ensure it is in a well-aerated, moist, and warm environment.

-It's also important, according to Steil, to avoid constantly adding more scraps once your composter is full.
+According to Steil, it's also important to avoid constantly adding more scraps once your composter is full.
 Doing so doesn't allow the compost to ever fully break down.
-Instead, he recommends composting in batches, where you allow each batch to completely decompose before starting a new batch.
+Instead, he recommends composting in batches, allowing each batch to completely decompose before starting a new batch.
 Some people like to use a 3-bin system for this, where one bin is for collecting new materials, one bin is for materials that are starting to decompose, and the final bin is compost that's ready to use.

 • Should a compost pile be directly on the ground?